pydsigner/taskit/README.md

 mechanism uses standard JSON, but a pickle codec is also available, and writing custom codecs is quite simple.

-common.py provides common constants, functions, and classes.
+*common.py* provides common constants, functions, and classes.

-backend.py is the backend of the distributed task processing model.
+*backend.py* is the backend of the distributed task processing model.
 It provides DTPM server writers with the ability to use almost any function without modification, and gives allowances for special cases.

-frontend.py is the frontend to the DTPM.
-The API is similar to that of simple.py, with the allowances of routing all calls through a FrontEnd and using string identifiers.
+*frontend.py* is the frontend to the DTPM.
+The API is similar to that of *simple.py*, with the allowances of routing all calls through a *FrontEnd* and using string identifiers.
 It provides it's own job count as well as access to the backend's job count.
 It should be noted that a discrepancy between these numbers is generally not a bad sign; client load is not necessarily the same as